Blade Runner (1982)

 A blade runner must pursue and terminate four replicants who stole a ship in space, and have returned to Earth to find their creator.

 - A text crawl after the opening credits explains that in the near future, the technology that created synthetic humans has entered into the 'Nexus phase': Replicants, sophisticated androids that are virtually identical to humans, are now superior in strength and at least equal in intelligence to their creators.
 Replicants are designed and built by the Tyrell Corporation, a giant multiconglomerate headquartered in two pyramid-like towers.
-The latest version of Replicant technology is the Nexus 6 model.
+The latest and most advanced version of Replicant technology is the Nexus 6 model.
 Replicants are mostly used as slaves for manual labor on the "Off-World Colonies" out in space.
 Following a violent mutiny by Replicants on an Off-World Colony, the androids were outlawed on Earth.
 Specialized police units, "Blade Runners", are charged with the difficult task of detecting Replicants who illegally come to Earth.
 If found, Replicants are executed, which is not considered murder but euphemistically called "retirement."

 The opening title sets the story in Los Angeles in November, 2019.
 LA and the surrounding area have become heavily industrialized, crowded with people, and rain falls constantly.
 Apart from ground traffic, there are flying personal vehicles called 'spinners' soaring through the sky.